qdm12/cod4-docker/README.md

 ### HTTP server for custom mods and maps

+By default, the container runs with an HTTP file server for mods and usermaps on port `8000`.

+- You can disable it with `-e HTTP_SERVER=off`
+- You can change its published port with for example `-p 9000:8000/tcp`
+- You can change its root URL with for example `-e ROOT_URL=/cod4`.
+This is useful if you use a reverse proxy.

 1. Locate the relevant cod4 configuration file - for example `main/server.cfg` or `mods/mymod/server.cfg`
 1. Modify/add the following lines & change `youraddress` to your IP or domain name: